 The Africa Archives Project (AAP) consists of diverse projects devised by and relevant to Princeton faculty engaged in the work of archiving and memory in and around Africa.
 The core idea and outcome are a digital archive hosted at Princeton and accessible to scholars and researchers everywhere.
 While components of this archive would document the past, some will exist as “living” platforms that would grow with time, as new, relevant materials were deposited.
 The AAP supports physical archives projects on the African continent.

-Africa World, in partnership with the Office of Vice Provost for International Affairs, and Mpala Research Center, with the support of Kenyan stakeholders will establish a residency program at the Mpala Research Center for writers and artists from East Africa.
+Africa World, in partnership with the Office of Vice Provost for International Affairs, and Mpala Research Center, with the support of Kenyan stakeholders, will establish a residency program at the Mpala Research Center, for writers and artists from East Africa.

 It is vital to reposition Princeton’s engagement with science and technology research and innovation in and about Africa.
 We harness existing Princeton-based resources, including Pan-African Scientific Research Council and Africa Innovation Hub, to strengthen the place of Africa in Princeton’s investment in STEM Innovation.
 AWI serves as the institutional locus for research, and collaboration initiatives, projects and programs with African institutions and stakeholders.